naimazizi/demo-actix/README.md

-# Demo Actix-web + Diesel + MySQL
+# Demo Actix-web + SQLx + MySQL

-Demo of a simple project using actix-web + SQLX + MariaDB
+Demo of a simple project using actix-web + SQLx + MariaDB

 ## Getting Started